xamat/blog/_posts/2023-06-03-PromptEngineering201.md

 <img src="/blog/images/104-1.png">

 Note that in this case the “required reasoning steps” are given in the example in blue.
 This is the so-called “Manual CoT”.
-There are in fact two ways of doing basic chain of thought prompting (see below).
+There are two ways of doing chain of thought prompting (see below).
 In the basic one, called zero-shot CoT, you simply ask the LLM to “think step by step”.
 In the more complex version, called “manual CoT” you have to give the LLM examples of thinking step by step to illustrate how to reason.
 Manual prompting is more effective, but harder to scale and maintain.